-For earlier bills, identify through ProQuest Congressional and order through interlibrary loan from the California State Library.
+For earlier bills, identify through ProQuest Congressional and request through InterLibrary Loan from the California State Library.

-Hearings are the official record of a committee's proceedings on pending legislation or national/international issues.
+Hearings are the official record of a committee's proceedings on pending legislation or regarding national and international issues.
 They provide an opportunity for expert witnesses to present testimony and other information to members of Congress.

-Testimony from selected hearings 1997+ can be found in FDSys, the GPO Website.
+Testimony from selected hearings 1997+ can be found in FDsys.

 Davidson Library has access to the Digitized Congressional Hearings prior to 2010 through ProQuest Congressional

 Selected print hearings are located in the Government Information Center.
 To identify, check ProQuest Congressional or the UCSB Library catalog.